 Instead of having a sweet beverage to wash down your meal, drink water.
 Drink water more than you usually do, and you’ll be surprised at how this changes how your body feels, and how full you feel for longer.

-Staying hydrated by drinking at least 2 liters of water a day, will also help your body burn fat faster.
+Staying hydrated by drinking at least 2 litres of water a day, will also help your body burn fat faster.